Effects of Lorentz violation in superconductivity: Model

-A non-trivial solution for the insulating case occurs when $\vec{\kappa}\neq \vec{0}$.
+A non-trivial solution for the insulating case ($\vec{j}=0$) occurs when $\vec{\kappa}\neq \vec{0}$.
 Thus, without loss of generality, let us consider $\hat{k}_c^{ij}=0$, so that, $\vec{G}=\vec{A}$.
 Then, the insulation condition $\vec{j}=\vec{0}$ gives us

-This condition impose that the potential vector and the Lorentz-violating vector $\kappa$ must be collinear.
-The static condition impose a zero electric field.
+This condition imposes that the potential vector and the Lorentz-violating vector $\vec{\kappa}$ must be collinear.
+The static condition imposes a zero electric field.
 Taking curl in both sides of (\ref{NC1}) we have

-As an immediate consequence note that if $\kappa$ is a constant or irrotational vector then (\ref{NC2}) renders $\vec{B}=0$.
-From the Faraday's law we confirm that the magnetic field must be static while Ampere-Maxwell equation leads to $\nabla\times\vec{B}=0$.
+As an immediate consequence note that if $\vec{\kappa}$ is a constant or irrotational vector then (\ref{NC2}) renders $\vec{B}=0$.
+From Faraday's law, we confirm that the magnetic field must be static while the Amp\`{e}re-Maxwell equation leads to $\nabla\times\vec{B}=0$.
 Now, taking curl in (\ref{NC2}) we obtain

 The above equation sets the condition for $\vec{\kappa}$ in order to guarantee an absence of electric current inside the material.